SavinaRoja/SavinaRoja.github.io/_posts/2016-01-11-haskell-meets-the-central-dogma.md

 Damn, that's a lot of ways that this short sequence (only 176 amino acids) could be represented in DNA.
-Also interesting is that giving `uniqueCodings` a sequence with an invalid amino acid (`'B'`), it correctly reported that this could not be coded for by returning `0`.
+Also interesting is that giving `uniqueCodings` a sequence with an invalid amino acid such as `'B'` correctly reports that there are `0` ways to encode this protein.

+Coming up!
+I think I'll end this post with a short demo of actually producing the sequences.
+Laziness will be our ally.

 ### Footnotes